garth5689/garth5689.github.io/_posts/2017-02-09-boggle_solver.md

 ### Smarter Lookups
 Now that we know we're going to be checking the dictionary frequently for prefixes, let's explore ways to make that lookup faster.

 Take a second to think about how you might check a dead tree dictionary for the word `isopod`.
-You would start at `i`, then move to `is`, etc.  If your dictionary didn't have any words that started with `isop`, then you know that `isopod` is not in your dictionary.
+You would start at `i`, then move to `is`, etc.  If your dictionary didn't have any words that started with `isop`, then you know that `isopod` is not in your dictionary, and no further searching is needed.

 Our algorithm (so far) is searching for prefixes by starting at the top of the list and searching the entire thing.
 This would equivalent to reading through every word in the dictionary looking for `isopod`.
 Probably not the best strategy.